microsoft/vscode-docs/tutorials/nodejs-deployment/tailing-logs.md

 Order: 6
 TOCTitle: Tailing Logs
 PageTitle: Tailing Logs
 MetaDescription:
 MetaSocialImage:
-Date:
+DateApproved: 4/26/2017
 ShortDescription:
-Author:
 ---
 # Tailing Logs

-In this step you will "tail" the logs from the running Website.
+In this step, you will "tail" the logs from the running Website.
 Any calls to `console.log()` in the site will be displayed in your terminal.

 Run the following Azure CLI command.